ADV TRIBE Explorer Series

 - Loop execution depends on weather, visibility, road conditions, and group pace.

 - Interior riding day from Wilson Valley Retreat toward Naneghat through the Akole and Harishchandragad side of the Sahyadris.
 Fuel stop at Rajur.
-Mostly internal village and forest roads.
-Plan for a long riding day at deliberate pace.

 - Route through Wajunlshet, Ambit Dam, Paachnai, the Fofsandi Caves side, Phophsandi and Muthalane.
 Narrow village roads, small hamlets and forest sections around the Harishchandragad belt.